Palau Nacional: Executive project

 During 1925 the competition, winners made the implementation plan of their project.
 One of the most important factors was the guarantee of development of the work in a given timeframe.
 A mechanism to bring the construction time forward was found in the rationalization of architectonic elements; searching for repetition that would serve to save time during the building process.

 Three materials served to be most important during the construction; concrete, artificial stone and iron.
 According to the architects themselves, the artificial stone, manufactured on-site, is T-shaped in order to provide a good grip on the wall structures between which they are applied.

 A norm was presented by which all walls and framework were to be realized in concrete and the lost formwork in artificial stone, incorporating the visible decoration.

 The flat roofs were constructed using a system of reinforced concrete and coffering, which formed the final decoration.
 As a result, the interior comprises iron housing, filled with concrete to one side, and the other treated with decorative plaster work.

-For the lobby, stairs and basement, the so-called ‘Catalan Vault’ was used, consisting of flat-laid brick work.
+For the lobby, stairs and basement, the so-called 'Catalan Vault' was used, consisting of flat-laid brick work.
 Amongst the pieces of artificial stone made on-site are sixteen columns supporting the dome, each of one meter in diameter and ten in height, and hollow in structure.
 Each column is made from a singular piece of artificial stone.
 The structure of the Great Hall measures 46 x 74 meters with a height of 70 meters.

-On the 30th of June 1926 the first stone of the construction was placed, an occasion marked by diverse authorities including the president of the executive committee of the Exhibition, Mariano de Foronda, the mayor of Barcelona Darius Rumeu i Freixa, and the director of construction Pere Domènech i Roura.
+On 30 June 1926 the first stone of the construction was placed, an occasion marked by diverse authorities including the president of the executive committee of the Exhibition, Mariano de Foronda, the mayor of Barcelona Darius Rumeu i Freixa, and the director of construction Pere Domènech i Roura.